jeffpamer/mixinsPost/post.md

 });
 ```

 This pattern gives you an incredible ammount of flexibility.
-Lets say you want
+For example, let's say you want
 to pass options to your mixins.
-You can either make the mixin a high order
+You can either make the mixin a high-order
 function that accepts options and returns a mixin, or you could simply attach
 options to your view and reference them from within the mixin.

 ## Moving Forward

-At Willowtree, mixins have played very nicely with creating cohesive code.
+At WillowTree, mixins have played very nicely with creating cohesive code.
 We
 have several exciting mixins that we will be sharing over the coming weeks that
-you can start using activly in your Backbone own projects.
+you can start using actively in your own Backbone projects.

 ## Demo